rahelwond/Jupyter-Portifolio/README.md

 # Jupyter-Portifolio
-This project describes covid 19 impact USA employment rate between races, age and educational back ground
+This project shows the impact of recession and covid_19 on US employment